tiki-deprecated/website-home/frontend/content/blogs/create-startup-branding.md

 nor to behave or look like a corporate.

 ![Color Wheels & Theory](/blog-images/1*owTAHpFtUmmQCojm-9wR0Q.png)
+*Colour wheels & theory may not be your single go-to solution when deciding on a colour palette.
+Source: [www.sbmarketingtools.com](www.sbmarketingtools.com)*

 TIKI is human, TIKI is trust-worthy, in many ways it had to behave like a person, and not like a (large) organisation.